How do I enable Java in my web browser?

 - Enter about:plugins in the search field.

-- Scan for Java and check whether Java is enabled (if the Disable link appears, Java is already enabled)
+- In the Plug-ins list, look for Java and check whether Java is enabled (if the Disable link appears, Java is already enabled)

 - Click on the Enable link (if available)